At North Parish we believe in making room in our lives for...

 - Respect for the interdependent web of all existence of which we are a part

 On February 14, 2021, Reverend Bluemel spoke about our beliefs.
 Here is a text excerpt from that sermon.
-The entire service – along with others from the year – are available with closed captioning, through our YouTube channel.

 Find much more information about Unitarian Universalism – our diverse and inclusive faith, our history, our principles and sources – through the Unitarian Universalist Association (UUA) website.